-The landscape at the OHIO Ecohouse is managed by the residents and a part-time Graduate Assistant in the Office of Sustainability.
+The landscape at the OHIO Ecohouse is managed by the residents and a part-time student employee ("Landscape Manager") in the Office of Sustainability.
 Past and present residents of the Ecohouse have worked diligently to invest in sustainable agricultural practices on the grounds.

 In April 2012, a Permaculture Workshop was hosted at the OHIO Ecohouse where participants planned a permaculture design for the Ecohouse residence one weekend and implemented a portion of that plan the following weekend.

 The garden at the OHIO Ecohouse began as a residence project several years ago.
 In Fall 2011, residents worked with staff in the Office of Sustainability to transform the space into a campus community garden.
 A number of volunteers from across campus assisted with work days to clean up the space and build raised beds for students, faculty and staff who wished to "adopt" a plot.
 Plots are offered at no cost to any member of the campus community who is willing to agree to the Garden Rules.

 In Fall 2012, the Ecohouse served as a living laboratory for the Food Cycle Service Learning Series.
 Faculty participating in the Common Experience Project on Sustainability were able to bring students to workshops where students learned how to harvest, prepare and preserve home grown produce.
 The canned food was then used in a free community meal in Nelsonville, Ohio made and served by Ohio University students.